Big Lots Inc. (BIG) Shares Down Despite Recent Market Volatility

-Big Lots Inc. (NYSE: BIG)’s stock price has decreased by -4.56 compared to its previous closing price of 10.52. however, the company has experienced a -21.68% decrease in its stock price over the last five trading days.
-The Wall Street Journal reported on 05/27/22 that Big Lots, Hibbett Become Latest Retailers to Show Inflation Pain
+Big Lots Inc. (NYSE: BIG)’s stock price has decreased by -1.81 compared to its previous closing price of 10.50.
+Despite this, the company has seen a fall of -2.00% in its stock price over the last five trading days.

 Is It Worth Investing in Big Lots Inc. (NYSE: BIG) Right Now?